-I decided on an early start at 5.30am to be there for dawn, so my departure from a frosty Kingham found me one hour later parking in the lane by the Yews that encompass the small Village Green at Parkend and unsurprisingly I had the place to myself.
+I decided on an early start at 5.30am in order to be there for dawn, so my departure from a frosty Kingham found me, one hour later, parking in the lane by the Yews that encompass the small Village Green at Parkend and unsurprisingly I had the place to myself.
 It was just about light by the time I got to Parkend, such a change from three weeks ago when it did not get light until around an hour later.

 This time I took a bag of peanuts and sunflower seeds to spread on the ground below the Yews as an enticement for the Hawfinches but I need not have bothered as there was already a liberal sprinkling of food from birders who had visited on previous days

 This location is now widely known amongst birders and photographers and many come here knowing that here is the best chance of getting good views of the Hawfinches.
 Generally everyone knows how to behave and to remain in their cars but inevitably there are those that either do not care or are unaware that to see the Hawfinches close to and on the ground requires a lot of patience and the use of a car as a hide.

 I sat in the car with the window open and at just before 7am I heard the distinctive twik twik twik call of a Hawfinch and a female flew into the old Yew just metres from me on the other side of the lane.
 It did not waste any time and almost immediately descended onto a rock that had some seed scattered in its concave top.
 It was joined by a Coal Tit which true to type grabbed a seed and fled back into the security of the Yew whilst the Hawfinch remained on the rock and carried on grinding seed in its huge and very powerful mandibles.